 I'm excited to continue the CITL Student Quick Takes series, where I chat with fellow Illinois students about our learning journeys, course experiences, and career goals!
 A big thank you to CITL for this opportunity and for supporting student voices in these conversations.

 In our second episode, we explore how GenAI is shaping education, creativity, and the workplace with three amazing guests.
-Daisy Castro (Middle Grade Education) shares how AI is influencing K-12 classrooms and what it means for future educators.
+Daisy Castro (Middle Grades Education / Social Science) shares how AI is influencing K-12 classrooms and what it means for future educators.
 Bruktawit Yigzaw (Advertising + Studio Art / Minor in Informatics) reflects on AI’s role in design and how artists are adapting to this evolving technology.
 Abby Brown (Psychology – Industrial/Organizational / Minor in Leadership Studies) discusses the impact of GenAI on Human Resources, from hiring processes to employee management.

 In Episode 3A, I sit down with Ryan Ziegler (Computer Science) and Eva Lam Redondo (Latin American & Caribbean Studies) to discuss how GenAI is shaping research and teaching.
 Both guests share their perspectives on identifying AI-generated student work and the challenges of assignments that are easily "GPTable."
 Ryan raises a key concern: courses that fail to adapt may leave some students without real learning value.